acorello/Contacts.app/README.md

   I'm not sure if I will get valuable properties from this principles but I took it as an exercise in single-responsibility principles, contract design between the http handler and its environment; perhaps implementing configurable or dynamic paths could be useful although http-headers and query parameters are probably enough for any use case.
 Just consider it a 'calisthenics' exercise, if you don't see the point.

   One result you will notice is that the handler declares the kinds of URLs it supports for its entity (one for viewing, one for listing, one for creating a new instance, etc.) and it's allowed to add parameters (eg. the resource ID), the HTTP mux decides the actual URL root-path to assign to an HTTP handler.

+## Idiomatic Go conventions I've broken

+- I often use the name `me` or `my` for the method receiver…